 In the past, lawsuits have resulted from earthquakes.
-After a recent earthquake in Oklahoma, two lawsuits were filed against a local drilling company, and claimed the company’s drilling activity was responsible for the earthquake, which resulted in injury, mental devastation, and a loss of wages.
+After a recent earthquake in Oklahoma, two lawsuits were filed against a local drilling company, and claimed the company’s drilling activity was responsible.
 The lawsuits were eventually dropped.
 Since earthquakes in Florida are infrequent and minor, though, there are no documented personal injury lawsuits pertaining to earthquakes.

 While earthquakes are rare in Florida, you should still be aware of proper safety procedures, especially when traveling to earthquake-prone areas.
 In the event that this natural disaster happens to you, you want to be fully prepared!